A core message articulates the value of your work to your ideal clients.

 - The unique value of working with you

-Why you need a core message
+Why you need a core message in your coaching business

 - Clearly and concisely describes what you do for whom